Elijbet/Wonk_App/README.md

 - have a default populated view
 - a description on the flipped back of the card

+- flip card animation to turn independently for each

 ### HIDE SECRET KEYS

 - create a file called .env in the root of your project's directory
 - inside the .env file, prepend VUE_APP_title to your API key name of choice and assign it
 - add the .env file to your .gitignore file
 - access the API key via the process.env object
+- restart the server
 - [vue docs](https://cli.vuejs.org/guide/mode-and-env.html#using-env-variables-in-client-side-code)

 #### SEARCH BAR